-MANILA — A team from Ateneo de Manila University (AdMU), one of the premier academic institutions in the Philippines, recently launched an interactive ‘online museum’ in their effort to educate the public on late Ferdinand Marcos’ reign as Philippine President and his implementation of Martial Lawwhich runs for another decade.
+MANILA — A team from Ateneo de Manila University (AdMU) recently launched an interactive ‘online museum’ in their effort to educate the public on late Ferdinand Marcos’ reign as Philippine President and his implementation of Martial Lawwhich runs for another decade.
 Still in Beta versionthe site is easily accessible to everyone through any up-to-date internet browsers and is free from charge.

 The team says that what triggered them into creating the website was the burial of the dictator in the Libingan ng mga Bayani(Heroes Cemetery).
 They added that another motivating factor was the near victory of Bongbong Marcos during the 2016 elections, son of the late president turned dictator.

 The establishment of the website sealed Ateneo’s commitment against rampant dissemination of false information on Martial Law years in social media and other digital platforms, a frequent practice today.
 Fernando Aldaba, dean of AdMU School of Social Sciences, said in an interview with Philippine Daily Inquirer that the museum is their “community response” against revisionism of facts from the dark 14-year dictatorial rule of Marcos.